On the Sn/n-Problem: Introduction

 Here $\alpha\sqrt{t}$ is the boundary of the analogous stopping problem for a standard Brownian motion $W$ (see Lemma \ref{lem:wt})

 In 2007 Lai, Yao and AitSahlia \cite{lai2007} gave a second order approximation for the limit of $b$, that is

-Lai and Yao \cite{lai2006} also calculated some approximation for values of $b$ by using the value function \eqref{eq:vwdef}.
+Lai and Yao \cite{lai2006} also calculated some approximation for values of $b$ by using the value function \eqref{eq:vwdef}, without constructing it as an upper bound.
 They as well gave some calculations for a random walk with standard normal increments.\\ A more rigorous computer analysis was given by H\"aggstr\"om and W\"astlund in 2013 \cite{haeggstoem2013}.
-Using backwards induction from a time horizon $T=10^{7}$, they calculated lower and upper bounds for $V^{S}$.
-They calculated for points reachable from $(0,0)$ if they belong to the stopping or to the continuation set and were able to do so for all but 7 points $(n,x)$ with $n\leq 1000$.\\
+Using backward induction from a time horizon $T=10^{7}$, they calculated lower and upper bounds for $V^{S}$.
+For points, reachable from $(0,0)$, they calculated if they belong to the stopping or to the continuation set and were able to do so for all but 7 points $(n,x)$ with $n\leq 1000$.\\

 In this paper we will give much sharper upper and lower bounds for $V^{S}$.
-Using backwards induction with these bounds, we are able to calculate all stopping and continuation points $(n,x)\in \NN\times \ZZ$ with $n\leq 10^{5}$.
-We show that all 7 points $(n,x)$ with $n\leq 1000$, that were left open in \cite{haeggstoem2013}, belong to the stopping set.\\ In Section \ref{sec:up} we construct an upper bound for the value function \eqref{eq:vsdef} for random walks with subgaussian increments.
-We do that by showing that the value function \eqref{eq:vwdef} is an upper bound for $V^{S}$.
-We deduce a new easy proof for the existence of an optimal stopping time for \eqref{eq:vsdef}.
-We show in Subsection \ref{ssec:sn} how this can be used for the Chow-Robbins game.
+Using backward induction with these bounds, we are able to calculate all stopping and continuation points $(n,x)\in \NN\times \ZZ$ with $n\leq 10^{5}$.
+We show that all 7 points $(n,x)$ with $n\leq 1000$ that were left open in \cite{haeggstoem2013}, belong to the stopping set.\\ In Section \ref{sec:up} we construct an upper bound for the value function \eqref{eq:vsdef} for random walks with subgaussian increments.
+The main observation is that the value function \eqref{eq:vwdef} is an upper bound for $V^{S}$.
+This is carried out in Subsection \ref{ssec:sn} on the Chow-Robbins game.
 In Subsection \ref{ssec:gen} we discuss how this kind of upper bound can be constructed for more general gain functions $g$ and

 In Section \ref{sec:low} we construct a lower bound for $V^{S}(T,x)$ in the Bernoulli case for a given time horizon $T$.
-We show that there exists a $0<c<\1$ and a $K>0$ such that
+We show that there exists $0<c<1$ and $K>0$ such that

+for all $x\leq b(T)$.
+We then show that the relative error of the bounds is of order $\mathcal{O}\left(\frac{1}{T}\right)$ for $x\geq0$.
 In Section \ref{sec:comp} we give computational results for the Chow-Robbins game in the Bernoulli case and give a detailed description of our methods.
-We calculate all integer valued points in the stopping and in the continuation set for $n\leq 10^{5}$ and give some examples how $V^{S}(t,x)$ and $b(t)$ look for continuous $t$ close to zero.\\ In the literature different descriptions of the Chow-Robbins game are used.
-A brief overview how to transform these into each other is given in the appendix.
+We calculate all integer valued points in the stopping and in the continuation set for $n\leq 10^{5}$ and give some examples how $V^{S}(t,x)$ and $b(t)$ look for continuous $t$ close to zero.